akshayonly/pubmed-llm-fetcher/README.md

 ## Credentials Setup

-**Never hardcode credentials.** The tool requires two environment variables and will fail loudly at startup if either is missing.
+**Never hardcode credentials.** The tool requires two environment vsomeables and will fail loudly at startup if either is missing.

 ```bash
 export ENTREZ_EMAIL=you@example.com